TanveerAli345/Mxpertz-Python-Flask-Login-Referral-Service/README.md

-# Mxpertz-Python-Flask-Login-Referral-Service

-## Project Name: User Referral System (Mxpertz Internship Assignment)
+## Project Name: User Referral System (Mxpertz Interview Assignment)

 This Flask-based web application implements a user-friendly login and signup service that includes user accounts and a referral system.
 Registered users are assigned unique referral codes, and new users can choose to enter a referral code from an existing user during registration.